The vehicle crossing (vehicle crossover) is the part of a driveway which spans from the property boundary to the edge of the road.

 The standard width for a residential crossing is 3.6 metres.
-Approvals for greater widths are subject to factors such as the length of property frontage and the present and future demand for parking.
+Greater width approvals are subject to factors including property frontage length and the demand for parking.
 Maximum widths vary for other types of crossings.
-(NOTE: Approvals for extension are subject to factors including the condition of the existing vehicles crossing, clearances and the length of property forntage).

 Crossings to adjacent properties should either be fully combined, with a maximum width of 6.0m, or have a minimum separation of 9m.

-Council will expect all rural vehicle access crossings to include a culvert unless they are located at an obvious high point.
-The minimum width of culvert is 4.88m and that all culverts are equipped with an end-wall at each end of the pipe.
+Council expects all rural vehicle access crossings to include a culvert unless they are located at an obvious high point.
+The minimum width of culvert is 4.88m and all culverts are equipped with an end-wall at each end of the pipe.

 The minimum pipe size varies according to the slope of the terrain.
-In flat terrain the minimum pipe size is 375mm in rural and rural living zones, and pipes should be laid with the pipe invert 150mm below the invert of the table drain.
+In flat terrain the minimum pipe size is 375mm in rural living zones.
+Pipes should be laid with the pipe invert 150mm below the invert of the table drain.
 In steeper terrain the risk of silting and blockage is reduced, and the minimum pipe size is 300mm.

 The minimum pipe size is 300mm in low density residential zones where table drain batters are flat enough to allow mowing.
 In these instances, the pipes should be laid with the pipe invert matching the table drain invert.

-NOTE: Each application is taken on a case by case basis and requirements may vary.
+NOTE: Each application is reviewed on a case by case basis and requirements may vary.